danwing/cidfi/draft-wing-cidfi.md

 # Extending CIDFI to Other Protocols {#extending}

-CIDFI can be extended to other protocols including TCP, SCTP, RTP and SRTP, and bespoke UDP protocols.
+CIDFI can be extended to other protocols including TCP, SCTP, RTP, and SRTP, and bespoke UDP protocols.

 An extension to each protocol is described below which retains the